CodeYourFuture/DocsV2/organisation/faqs.md

 ### Will I get a job if I do this course?

-We make no guarantees for if a student will certainly get a job at the end of the course.
+We make no guarantees for if a trainee will certainly get a job at the end of the course.

 ### Do you cover expenses?